 It’s no secret that we live in a crooked world.
 Big corporations, along with governments and the media run the world 24/7.
 Yet, there are people who still “make it”, contrary to all odds.
 If you think I’m talking about the super rich and famous, think again.
 There are millions of people out there with remarkable stories.

 There are single mothers who finished school, black people who overcame racism at work and became financially independent, and the list goes on.
 So how did they achieve success?
 What is it that they did to solve this big, complicated puzzle called life?
 First of all, they acknowledged the world they lived in.

-Stop trying to fight the system and go against the wind.
+Stop trying to fight the system.
 Yes, politicians are corrupt, big pharma doesn’t want you to prevent or even cure your diseases, and the media will continue to gaslight you, because guess what?
 They all make money out of it!
 Just like you, they’ve got their best interests at heart, and they’re fighting for them.